3D Model to SVG Studio

 Turn Any 3D Model Into Plotter Line Art

-Upload an STL, OBJ, or 3MF, frame it in a live 3D viewport, and export a true vector SVG with hidden-line removal — blueprint outlines, cross-hatch shading, single-line spirals, technical drawing sheets, and more.
+Upload an STL, OBJ, or 3MF, frame it in a live 3D viewport, and export a true vector SVG with hidden-line removal — blueprint outlines, cross-hatch shading, spirals, tech sheets, and more.

-Available in the Creator Bundle alongside pen plotting, string art, and wax seal tools.
+Included in the Creator Bundle.
 Draws directly on Bambu Lab, Prusa, Creality, and Ender printers.

-From 3D file to plotter-ready vector art in four steps — about five minutes.
+From 3D file to plotter-ready vector art in five steps — about five minutes.

 Upload Your 3D Model